jamesmontemagno/Xamarin.Plugins/README.md

 # My Current Plugins for Xamarin

 Each plugin has a README with more information on what they contain.
+These are plugins I have created or actively contribute to:
 * **[Battery Status](https://github.com/jamesmontemagno/Xamarin.Plugins/tree/master/Battery)**: Get battery level, how it is getting charge, and events.
 * **[Compass](https://github.com/JarleySoft/Xamarin.Plugins/tree/master/Compass)**: Easily access compass heading
 * **[Connectivity](https://github.com/jamesmontemagno/Xamarin.Plugins/tree/master/Connectivity)**: See if device is connected to the internet and through what connection type.